rcasto/simplequad/README.md

 const nodeCapacity: number = 5;

-// Create the QuadTree by passing in the Bounds and Capacity const quadTree: QuadTree = SimpleQuad.createQuadTree(bounds, nodeCapacity);
+// Create the QuadTree by passing in the Bounds and Capacity const quadTree: QuadTree = createQuadTree(bounds, nodeCapacity);

 // Create a monster object
 const monster: CollisionObject = {
     hp: 100,
     attack: 50,
     favoriteFood: 'tacos',
-    // Current requirement is that objects added to the QuadTree
+    // Requirement is that objects added to the QuadTree
     // implement a getBoundingBox method, this method returns a BoundingBox
     // containing the object
     getBoundingBox() {